Center conditions: pull back of differential equations: Pull-back of differential equations

-for an element $\gamma\in F^{-1}(\delta)$, is well defined.
+for an element $\gamma\in F_*^{-1}(\delta)$, is well defined.
 By duality of de Rham cohomology and singular homology there is a differential form $\alpha_b$ in $f^{-1}(b)$ such that

-By using Atiyah-Hodge theorem (see e.g. \cite{13}) the form $\alpha_b$ can be taken algebraically.
-All these $\alpha_b$'s give us a holomorphic global section $\alpha$ of cohomology bundle of $f$ outside the critical values of $f$;
+By using Atiyah-Hodge theorem ( see e.g. \cite{19}) the form $\alpha_b$ can be taken algebraically.
+All these $\alpha_b$'s give us a holomorphic global section $\alpha$ of cohomology bundle of $f$ outside the critical values of $f$ such that

 We are going to show that it is a holomorphic global section in the whole $\mathbb{C}$. \\ By the Theorem \ref{15:39:1} we can write